vgangaprasad/Data_Warehouse_Amazon_Redshift/README.md

 Following fieds are extracted from the staging_songs table and loaded into the songs table.

-song_id,
+song_id
-title,
+title
-artist_id,
+artist_id
-year,
+year
 duration

 #### artists - dimension table